Call (866) 645-5754

-At our rehab center in Newport Beach, Ca, we offer individualized programs and services that are tailored to men and women.
-Our gender-separate environment offers our male and female clients the opportunity to receive the best care possible.
+At our rehab center in Newport Beach, California, we offer individualized programs and services that are tailored to men and women.
+Our gender-specific programs offer our male and female clients the opportunity to receive the best care possible.
 Miramar Recovery understands that men and women are different, both physically and psychologically.
 The best form of treatment for one will not be the same for the other.

 Our treatment programs will provide long term recovery and teach life skills to help our patients after they leave our care.
 We believe that by offering a gender-specialized rehab, we help our male and female patients create a lasting foundation for a life free from alcohol and drugs

 Studies show that men are more likely to use illicit drugs, such as marijuana and heroin, and develop alcoholism.
 Women, on the other hand, tend to struggle more with abusing prescription medication.
 Men will usually take longer to enter into a rehab facility, whereas women will seek treatment more quickly.
 However, this could be because women are known to have a co-occurring disorder that involves depression or anxiety.

 Gender is also a factor in identifying a substance abuse problem.
 Identification is known as the first step towards recovery.
 How an addiction problem is detected will differ in a man and a woman.
 When a man is struggling with substance abuse the physical and psychological signs that will be showing include: